Skip to Content

 Tests your doctor might order include:

-Your doctor may order urodynamic tests that evaluate how well your bladder is working.
-Urodynamic tests can be simple or complex and can provide a range of measurements.
+• Urodynamic evaluation — Your doctor may order these tests to evaluate how well your bladder is working.
+Urodynamic tests can be simple or complex and can provide a range of measurements, such as:

 • The rate at which your bladder empties.